Joseph-Burke/Restaurant/README.md

 `git clone git@github.com:Joseph-Burke/Restaurant.git`

+3. Now that the repository has been cloned, navigate inside it using `cd Restaurant`.

-3. The project's dependencies are managed by npm.
+4. The project's dependencies are managed by npm.
 To install them, enter the following line of code in the Terminal.

 `npm install`

-4. Congratulations!
+5. Congratulations!
 All necessary files have been installed.
 To view the website, just open 'dist/index.html' in a browser of your choosing.

 ## Author